We use cookies for behaviour analytics. Learn more

 Individual Company Analysis — European Defence Equity Coverage

-The conviction hierarchy below covers five major European defence equities.
-The primary screening framework uses three variables: (1) order backlog as a multiple of current revenue — a proxy for forward revenue certainty; (2) geographic diversification of the customer base — single-country exposure creates political risk; and (3) valuation relative to the sector forward P/E average of approximately 28×.
-Companies rated High Conviction clear all three screens.
-Companies rated Selective fail one or two screens but retain a compelling partial thesis.
-Companies rated Monitor require a materially better entry point before initiation is warranted.
+The conviction hierarchy below covers six major European defence equities.
+The primary screening framework uses three variables: (1) order backlog as a multiple of current revenue — a proxy for forward revenue certainty; (2) geographic diversification of the customer base — single-country exposure creates political risk; and (3) valuation relative to the sector forward P/E median of approximately 29×.
+Companies rated High Conviction clear all three screens; Constructive names clear the growth and quality screens but carry a fuller multiple or a single structural caveat; Selective names retain a compelling partial thesis but fail one or two screens on valuation or diversification.
+This July 2026 update raised two European names — Leonardo to Constructive and Thales from Monitor to Selective — on accelerating order momentum.

 Rheinmetall AG — Germany's largest defence company